modm-ext/cmsis-core-partial/README.md

 - `CMSIS/DSP/Include`
 - `CMSIS/DSP/Source`

-More paths may be added in the future.

-This repository is updated daily by TravisCI.
+This repository is updated periodically by GitHub Actions.